ngless-toolkit/ngless/docs/sources/backwards.md

 - The way that CIGAR sequence lengths are computed has changed to match samtools.
 This implies that the computation of `min_match_size` and `min_identity_pc` have slightly changed.
+- Starting in NGLess 1.1, `countfile` reorders its input if necessary.

 ## &lt; NGLess 0.8